CCQC/cheMVP/README.rst

 - File11 from PSI
 - ACESII/Cfour

-a save/load project format for cheMVP is in development; stay tuned, folks.
+A save/load project format for cheMVP is in development; stay tuned, folks.
 Be careful if you've done a funky many-jobs-in-one-input type calculation and check that the correct geometries were parsed.
 Sometimes it's tricky to distinguish the steps of a finite difference computation from steps of an